mohebifar/CalendarBundle/README.md

+As this repository is supported no more.
+Project moved to : [MohebifarDateTimeBundle](https://github.com/mohebifar/DateTimeBundle)

 CalendarBundle is a Symfony2 bundle which helps you to show Datetimes based on a calendar.
 CalendarBundle uses a strategy that allows you to make your arbitary driver.

 Currently drivers are :